NCAR/wrfcloud/docs/Users_Guide/installation.rst

       * Select **Configuration > Verified identities** from the left navigation menu.
       * If the newly added domain is not listed, select the **Create identity** button, select the **Domain** radio button, and enter the newly added domain.
-      * Check your email for followup and confirmation from AWS support.
+      * `AWS Support Center <https://docs.aws.amazon.com/awssupport/latest/user/accessing-support.html>`_ will followup via email with the AWS account owner.
       * Confirm that the newly added domain appears in the **Verified indentities** list.

    * If you see a banner message warning that **Your Amazon SES account is in the sandbox in US East (Ohio)**, contact AWS to **Request production access**.

       * Prior to requesting production access, be sure that you have at least one verified identity (see above).
-      * Check your email for followup and confirmation from AWS support.
+      * `AWS Support Center <https://docs.aws.amazon.com/awssupport/latest/user/accessing-support.html>`_ will followup via email with the AWS account owner.
       * If AWS requires further justification for this change, note that this email service is needed by WRF Cloud to send users emails when WRF jobs finish running and to facilitate password recovery.
 We also recommend that your AWS account administrators subscribe to an SNS topic that is configured to accept bounce and complaint messages.

 .. _install: